gzwplato/POAuth2/README.md

 * Only the password GrantType (i.e. user credentials) is supported.
 * Server must return JSON
-* Refress token must be returned with the access token
+* Refresh token must be returned with the access token

 ## Credits